 Egg protein has been considered the standard of protein in many research studies due to its high bioavailability.
 When eating eggs, it’s important to eat both the white and the yolk as half of the protein is found in the yolk.
 A whole egg contains 1.3 grams of Branch chain amino acids and 0.5 grams of leucine.
 Eggs are the least effective and convenient source of protein.
 Additionally, eggs also contain vitamin D and cholesterol, which supports muscle building.
 Many people have discarded egg yolks out of fear that the cholesterol in yellows will increase their blood cholesterol levels.
 However, we now know that the amount of cholesterol you eat has very less impact on your blood cholesterol levels.
 The American Heart Association says that a normal healthy individual can safely enjoy an egg a day.

 Cooked brown rice contains good amounts of protein and compared with other similar plant protein sources, brown rice is the second-highest in BCAAs after quinoa.
 Brown rice is deficient in the essential amino acid lysine.
 However, this can be easily made up in other places in the diet.
 Brown rice protein powder is another popular plant-based protein supplement, which results in muscle building.

 These are some of the best Protein-rich Foods.
-Incorporate these healthy protein foods to your daily diet along with regular exercise or workout to Stay Fit and Healthy.
+Incorporate these healthy protein foods into your daily diet along with regular exercise or workouts to Stay Fit and Healthy.